adie/vimfiles/README.md

 1. Link (or copy) .vimrc and .gvimrc to the user homedir.

+2. Install Vundle: `git clone git://github.com/gmarik/vundle.git ~/.vim/bundle/vundle`

-2. Run vim (not gvim)
+3. Run `vim` (not gvim)

-3. Execute :BundleInstall to fetch and install plugins (using Vundle)
+4. Execute :BundleInstall to fetch and install plugins